Teach kids how foods affect them

 At home: Make good nutrition fun and tasty.
 Real Mom Nutrition is a great blog by a dietician mom who is dedicated to that idea.
 Packed with great ideas!

 - At school: Join your school wellness committee.
 Be familiar with federal law that requires each county to have a wellness policy and a county wellness committee.
+The Parents 4 Wellness Network is a great resource for staying up-to-date on policy.

 Be familiar with the state school board’s policies on nutrition and wellness in schools: